plumber-cd/runtainer/README.md

         runtainer --interactive=false alpine -- whoami

    One big downside of this mode is that it essentially disables both `--stdin` and `--tty` - all it does is just streaming logs in read-only mode.
+   It also disables `--port` for the same reason.

 With that - a simple rule is to try to use default `PodRunModeModeExec` mode as much as possible, unless `ENTRYPOINT` of the image is not known - then one of the `PodRunModeModeAttach` or `PodRunModeModeLogs` might help.